 The Reiss-Davis Graduate School provides reissdavis.edu e-mail addresses to students to serve as their primary communication tool, which is also used to log in to online resources.
-Instructions for different ways to access email are at https://www.reissdavis.edu/technology.html.
-The RDGS protects student privacy in compliance with FERPA laws and maintains communication with students through their reissdavis.edu e-mail address.
+The RDGS protects student privacy in compliance with FERPA laws by solely conducting email communications with students through their reissdavis.edu e-mail addresses.

 Students are expected to be mindful of the quality and quantity of electronic correspondence shared with their cohort, faculty, and staff.
 Students may contact instructors via e-mail for classroom assignments, clarification, and for notifications such as tardiness and absences.
 Students may also contact their instructors and cohort through the messaging functions in the Populi learning management system.
 For support in using Populi and Reiss-Davis e-mail contact populisupport@reissdavis.edu.